SMTech24-official/marosarvalo_server/PROBLEMS.md

 -   How do we detect if the appointment has been missed or completed?
 -   will it be updated by receptionists?

+### Clinics

+-   Should deleting clinic delete every data of that clinic?